OpenNTF/org.openntf.xsp.jakartaee/README.md

 }
 ```

-As intimated there, it has access to the CDI environment if enabled, though it doesn't yet have proper lifecycle support for `ConversationScoped` or `RequestScoped` beans.
+As intimated there, it has access to the CDI environment if enabled, though it doesn't yet have proper lifecycle support for `ConversationScoped` beans.

 ## Requirements